yt-project/old-blog/content/post/objexporter.rst

 One tricky thing: the header of the OBJ file points to the MTL file (with the header command ``mtllib``).
-This means if you move one or both of the files you may have to change the headers to reflect their new directory location.
+This means if you move one or both of the files you may have to change the header to reflect their new directory location.

 A Few More Options
 ------------------